NNBnh/orml/README.md

 #### 🔥 1.2.
 Replaced/Removed tags

-The following tags have been removed or replaced:
+The following HTML tags have been removed or replaced on ORML:

 | HTML tags                                                            | ORML tags | Description               |
 | -------------------------------------------------------------------- | --------- | ------------------------- |